 Candidates that are succesfful in the PAT will be considered for a Chief Officer's interview.
 The interviews dates will be announced at a later date.
 Background and reference checks, psychological and medical tests will follow the Chief Officer's interview.

 Selected candidates will be required to attend the Long Beach Fire Academy Drill School.
-Academy trianing is paid and 16-18 weeks in length and includes comprehensive and intensive academic and physical training on a 4/10 schedule (four days a week, ten hours a day).
+Academy training is paid and 16-18 weeks in length and includes comprehensive and intensive academic and physical training on a 4/10 schedule (four days a week, ten hours a day).
 Upon graduation, Fire Recruits are promoted to Firefighter and are assigned to a fire station for a probationary period of 2,912 scheduled hours.
-It is anticipated that the academy will begin early or late Fall of 2019.
+It is anticipated that the academy will begin early or late Fall of 2020.
 An orientation is usually held approximately two weeks before the start of the academy.